Top 10 Best Places to Retire in Virginia in 2022

 The Commonwealth of Virginia has many attractive cities that draw in retirees each year.
 However, other states such as Florida, Georgia and South Carolina are also popular on the East Coast.
 You may even want to consider retirement villages that are gaining popularity across the country.

 Find the best places to retire in Virginia that meet your interests and needs.
-From Woodstock to Virginia Beach, there are numerous opportunities for everyone to make the most of their retirement.
+From Woodstock to Charlottesville to Virginia Beach, there are numerous opportunities for everyone to make the most of their retirement.